-5 Essential Tools for Startup Teaming Across Continents
+5 Essential Tools for a Remote Team Across Continents

 March 06, 2018

-Running a remote startup team may seem daunting to many.
+Running a remote team may seem daunting to many, especially remote startup teams.
 Yet because of the nature of a month-long program such as LaunchX, most teams will find themselves spread across different countries (and continents!) around the world.

 At Virra, we have team members located in both the United States and Ireland, which can mean a time zone difference of up to seven hours between locations.
 We’ve been working remotely since we left MIT in July of 2017 and this article shares the tools we have found most helpful in running a remote startup team.